rkristelijn/pi-spring-boot/README.md

 - Curated dependencies that just work
 - Production-ready features such as tracing, metrics and health status
 - Works in your favorite IDE - Spring Tool Suite, IntelliJ IDEA and NetBeans

+# What do we Need
+- Java (latest)
+- Maven (latest)
+- Web Server
+- IDE such as IntelliJ or Spring STS
+- MySQL